hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/organizing-persistence-layer-folders.md

 ### The Qualifier

 When multiple databases or data sources are used in an application, there will be one `LiveSQL` and one `LayerConfigurationBean` per layer.
 To distinguish them, you'll need to define a `qualifier` for each one.
 In the example above, the first persistence layer defines the qualifier `Main`, while the second persistence layer uses the qualifier `Accounting`.

-There will be two LiveSQL beans, each one with a different qualifier.
-Your the application can use both of them as needed using these qualifiers, as in:
+Therefore, there will be two LiveSQL beans, each one with a different qualifier.
+Your the application can use any or both of them as needed using these qualifiers, as in:

 ```java
   @Autowired